Salient Features of the Indian Society: Check-out these Important Features for UPSC Exam

 - The vicious cycle of poverty

 - The effects of globalization of Indian society

 - Major developmental issues

-As per sociologists, a Society can be defined as a group of people who have interactions within a common territory, and share similar culture.
+As per sociologists, a society can be defined as a group of people who have interactions within a common territory, and share a similar culture.

 we will now breakdown the keywords – social group, territory, interaction and culture for better understanding.